redzuone/genshin-notes/README.md

 - Clear app data or reinstall game.
 If you don't want to redownload the game (about 20 GB), see below to see instructions on keeping the game data
 - Done.
 Hopefully it works for you!

-# Backup/transfer Genshin game data / reinstall Genshin without redownloading {#reinstall}
+# Backup/transfer Genshin game data / reinstall Genshin without redownloading
 This operation require you to access Android/data folder.
 The goal here is to make sure Android/data/com.miHoYo.GenshinImpact/files/ doesn't get deleted when you uninstall/clear the game, and copy it to the game's folder after it is installed/cleared.
 The steps you need to take might be different than mine.
 Newer Android version and some manufacturer might mess with your access to the folder.
 Here are the steps I took: